Dallas Love Field: Jet age

 Several terminal expansion programs were fueled by the boom in air travel during the 1960s.
-American Airlines expanded their concourse in 1968, and Braniff opened its "Terminal of the Future."
-The expansion, showcasing Alexander Girard, Herman Miller and Ray and Charles Eames designs, featured the first rotunda concourse, jet bridges and several airport innovations.
+American Airlines expanded its concourse in 1968, and Braniff opened its "Terminal of the Future."
+The expansion, showcasing Alexander Girard, Herman Miller and Ray and Charles Eames designs, featured the first rotunda concourse, jet bridges, and several airport innovations.
 Braniff connected their new terminal to new remote parking lots with the Jetrail monorail system in 1970.
 Texas International expanded their concourse in 1969, and Delta's concourse was expanded in 1970.
 By 1972, American used 14 gates on the west end of the terminal, Delta used 13 gates, Braniff International and Ozark together used 13 gates on the east end of the terminal, and Texas International used seven gates.
 According to the Official Airline Guide (OAG), both Braniff International and Delta were operating Boeing 747-100 jumbo jet service from Love Field during the early 1970s with Braniff flying the 747 nonstop to Honolulu and Delta flying 747 nonstops to both Atlanta and Los Angeles.

 In 1964, the Civil Aeronautics Board (CAB), tired of funding competing commercial airports in Dallas and Fort Worth, gave the two cities a six-month period to plan a new regional airport.
-In 1968, they finalized an agreement to build Dallas/Fort Worth Regional Airport (now Dallas/Fort Worth International Airport or DFW), and to restrict air-carrier operations at their respective municipal airports to promote the new facility.
+In 1968, they finalized an agreement to build Dallas/Fort Worth Regional Airport (now Dallas Fort Worth International Airport or DFW) and to restrict air-carrier operations at their respective municipal airports to promote the new facility.
 All carriers then operating at Love Field—American, Braniff, Continental, Delta, Eastern, Frontier, Ozark, and Texas International—simultaneously agreed to shift all commercial flights to DFW Airport when it opened in early 1974.